An Epidermal Nevus (EN) is a benign, yellowish-brown, wart-like skin lesion, which is commonly present at birth, or develops during childhood.

-- An Epidermal Nevus (EN) is a benign, yellowish-brown, wart-like skin lesion, which is commonly present at birth, or develops during childhood
+- An Epidermal Nevus (EN) is a benign, yellowish-brown, wart-like skin lesion, which is commonly present at birth, or develop during childhood

 - The skin lesions may appear as plaques (abnormal ‘flat’ patches) or as papules (small, raised skin forms), and are usually present in the trunk or the extremities

-- EN may be localized to a small fraction of total body surface area, but can also cover a vast majority of skin, causing significant cosmetic problems
+- EN may be localized to a small fraction of total body surface area, but can also cover a vast extent of skin, causing significant cosmetic problems

 - EN has also been associated with a number of atypical (unusual) presentations, such as involving the maxilla (upper jaw), lesions found on the palms, or even an adult onset/presentation